arcanis/typanion/website/docs/predicates/cascading.md

 title: Cascading predicates
 ---

 Cascading predicate don't contribute to refining the value type, but are handful to assert that the value itself follows a particular pattern.
-You would compose them using `applyCascade` (cf the [Examples](#Examples) section).
+You would compose them using `cascade` (cf the [Examples](#Examples) section).

 ## `hasExactLength`